smudge/decks/railsconf-2022/slides.md

 There's the loading spinner, and that should take us to the dashboard.

+Bingo.

 But there was one hiccup.
-When we deployed a change, suddenly...
+This was working for us for a while, but then we deployed a change, and suddenly...
 -->

 ---